 The Galata Mevlevihane Museum and Hocapasa Cultural Center host whirling dervish rituals.
 The ceremony usually lasts about one hour.
 You need to buy tickets in advance since capacity is limited.

 7. Visit Istanbul Modern

-After visiting the many historical masterpieces in Istanbul, you should also explore its modern art scene by visiting Istanbul Modern, the city’s first modern art museum, opened in 2004.
-It houses a number of collections that reflect Turkey’s culture and artistic identity.
+After visiting the many historical masterpieces in Istanbul, you should also explore its modern art scene by visiting Istanbul Modern, the city’s first modern art museum, which opened in 2004.
+It houses several collections that reflect Turkey’s culture and artistic identity.

 8. Have a Turkish breakfast with tea and simit at a waterfront cafe on the Bosphorus